sm/sm/extensions/ext/templates/bash/README.md

-# BDSM Extension README
+# Extension README

-This is a BDSM extension which has the purpose to...
+This extension has the purpose...